satriahelmy/mlviz/task.md

 - DOM reference check found all 21 required IDs and only `linear-regression` exposed in navigation.
 - OLS/MSE assertions passed for the nine-point teaching dataset: initial MSE `0.994444...`, best-fit `m=0.783333...`, `b=1.238888...`, best-fit MSE `0.029506...`, inference prediction at `x=6.5` `ŷ=6.330555...`.
 - Source scan found no decorative gradients, backdrop blur, or box shadows.
-- Browser preview was attempted, but the available in-app browser blocks local/localhost URLs in this environment.
-Interactive screenshot verification therefore remains an environment limitation, not an application behavior claim.
+- Browser interaction verification was completed during Milestone 6 at the XAMPP-served localhost URL; desktop and mobile navigation, fit, inference, and responsive behavior were confirmed.

 ### Next milestone